Track and Field Coach

 How does anyone learn the pole vault without sustaining major injuries?
 How do you cushion or protect for botched attempts where the vaulter falls backwards?

-Asked by Big Run about 11 years ago
+Asked by Big Run over 11 years ago

 A Pole Vault coach spends a lot of time explaining the event as well as detailing what an athletes needs to learn inorder to do well...gymnastics, flexibility, running, tumbling, lifting weights are all part of the development for an aspiring pole vaulter.